 - There are many styles of belly dance to explore – Egyptian, Tunisian, Turkish, tribal, cabaret, gypsy ‘fantasy’, gypsy ROM, and more.
 Some dancers, like me, fuse them together creatively and involve other dance forms as well – jazz, ballet, modern, circus arts, flamenco.
 It is important that you know where you are coming with various movements – i.e. -- be as informed as possible about the dance movements you are doing -- before fusing.
 When I teach I try to pinpoint and explain where the kind of movements I am demonstrating originated – either regionally (Tunisian twist – Turkish posture – Greek folk dance footwork – Arabic style) or where I learned the move (“I learned this from my sister Piper” “Suhaila Salimpour teaches shimmies with this image” “I got this movement from Rhea’s Fast Combos video” “I saw Salisa do this amazing kind of stomach flutter” “I saw a Russian dancer do a head slide while in a backbend – I have to find out her name!”).
 Karmically speaking, I believe it is important to give credit for ideas and explain where moves come from as much as possible.
 I hope my students do the same for me!

 - I was born to a belly dancing mother and the business and art of belly dancing was the landscape of my childhood.
-I have foregone academia and chosen the belly dance path as an adult because there is no limit to what you can create with this dance.
+I love belly dance because there is no limit to what you can learn, explore and create with this dance.
 I love the music, the life, the joy it, the way you can get fully lost in it, the difficult intricacy of it, the artful sensuality of it.
 I love the shimmies and the challenge of the muscle control required, how flow and staccato mix and mesmerize.
 I love how it is a democratic dance that involves everyone.

 - There are many reasons why people take up belly dancing.
-My students dance to release their bodies from the grind of their workday, they dance because it makes them happy to discover how their bodies can surprise them, because they love learning about new cultures and love the music, because they want to lose weight, because their aunt did it in the 70s, because of Shakira, because they just have always wanted to try.
+My students dance to surrender their bodies into artful movement after the grind of their workday.
+They dance to feel more integrated and embodied, they dance because it makes them happy, because they love learning about new cultures and love the music, because they want to lose weight, because their aunt did it in the 70s, because of Shakira, because they just have always wanted to try.
 There are a thousand and one great reasons to belly dance.